Written by

 FTC Announces New Rule to Ban All Non-Competes

 Non-competes have played a significant role in the business sector, preventing employees from leaving companies for competitors and preventing employers from scouting employees from rival businesses.
-As of January 2023, the FTC announced an official proposal to end non-competes altogether.
+Non-competes may be the cornerstone of many employers' employee contracts to protect organizational strategies.

 Non-competes are written contracts between employees and employers stating that employees can’t compete with the employer after leaving the company.

-The goal of the agreement is to reduce competition against them in the employee’s next position, for example:
+The goal of the agreement is to reduce competition against them in the employee’s next position.
+A non-compete may, for example:

 Employers may use these agreements to protect themselves from previous employees revealing: